Bourhjoul/Dictionary-word-hunter-Pwa/README.md

 # Dictionary-word-hunter

 ## Goal
-The main goal of this project was to build a small Dictionary Using [This api](https://dictionaryapi.dev/), react and material Ui and after convert it to a progressive web app.
+The main goal of this project was to build a small Dictionary Using [This api](https://dictionaryapi.dev/), react and material Ui and convert it to a progressive web app.

 ## Demo
 [Word Hunter](https://word-hunter-dectionary.netlify.app/)